 The Cost of Care

-By now, you’ve probably realised how it’s uncommon to find a care home which will openly advertise its prices.
+But during your search for a care home, you may have found it difficult to find homes that openly display their prices.
 There’s nothing underhand here.
 As an industry, it’s just the way things have always been done.

 However, at Briarlea…we’re a little different.
-We know that when you’re looking for care, a home’s quality will always be your first criterion.
+We know that when you’re looking for care, a home’s quality will always be your first factor of consideration.

 However, we also know that your budget will play into your decision.
-So, if you’re looking for any hint on charges…but can’t find what you’re looking for – you begin to feel frustrated.
+So, if you’ve been looking for any hint on charges…but can’t find what you’re looking for – you might be feeling a tad frustrated!

 At Briarlea, we appreciate that.
 We’d hate for you to fall in love with our home (which most people do), only to find that the care fees are prohibitive.